MarcHedeby/zay-ecommerce/backend/README.md

 ## Setup

-* Clone the project
+**Prerequisites**

-* Install dependencies: `npm install`
+* A database connection

-* Set environment variables on the project to match the database
+1. Clone the project
-    * Check `./package.json`
+2. Install dependencies with command `npm install`
-    * Check Environment variables further down
+3. Change database connection in `config/database.js`
-* Run the project
+4. Migrate and seed database by running `npm run db:reset`
-    * In development mode: `npm run dev`
+5. Now run the project by running the command `npm start`
-    * In production mode: `npm start`
+6. Check that the server is running by visitting `/status` and check that products are loaded by visitting `/shop`

 ## Commands